Free Restoration Invoice Template

 What’s the difference between a restoration invoice and an estimate?

-A restoration estimate outlines projected costs before work begins and helps secure insurance approval, while an invoice details actual services performed and final costs after completion.
-Estimates often include worst-case scenarios and contingencies, while invoices reflect real work done with precise measurements and actual hours worked.
+A restoration estimate shows projected costs before work starts; an invoice lists actual costs after completion.
+Estimates often include contingencies, while invoices detail the exact time, materials, and services provided.

 How should I handle invoicing for insurance deductibles?